Recent advances for quantum classifiers: Quantum classifiers

 \subsection{Variational quantum classifiers}

 Artificial neural networks are one of the most powerful approaches in the field of machine learning.
 Since the model of artificial neural networks proposed by McCulloch and Pitts and the concept of perceptron proposed by Rosenblatt in the last century \cite{Mcculloch1943Logical,Rosenblatt1957Perceptron,Rosenblatt1958Perceptron}, this direction has been actively studied and developed for a long time.
 In recent years, new breakthroughs of neural networks such as AlexNet \cite{Krizhevsky2017Imagenet} have shown us the magical power of feature extraction and brilliant outlooks for this field.
-Now artificial neural networks have already been widely applied in many scenarios from face recognition and natural language processing to robotics and automated driven cars, etc. \cite{Lecun2015Deep,Goodfellow2016Deep}.
+Now artificial neural networks have already been widely applied in many scenarios from face recognition and natural language processing to robotics, automated driven cars, etc. \cite{Lecun2015Deep,Goodfellow2016Deep}.

 Partly inspired by biological neural networks, artificial neural networks usually consist of layers of connected artificial neurons and activation functions.
-The parameters that can be optimized during the training procedure are contained in the transformations between the layers such as weights and biases.
+The parameters (such as weights and biases) that can be optimized during the training procedure are contained in the transformations between the layers.
 For an input sample, when it goes through the neural networks, each layer of the neural networks will make some transformations on it such as linear transformations and pooling operations.
 Then the activation function can be applied to the transformed results to gain more nonlinearity before passing it to the next layer.

-For classification tasks, during the training process we have a neural network model where we can input the training data and receive the output result.
-Then a cost function is often needed to measure the distance between the current output and the training target, and a proper choice of cost functions will be helpful with the process of optimization.
+For classification tasks, during the training process we have a neural network model where we can input the training data and receive the output result, and the output will indicate the predicted label from the model.
+A cost function is often needed to measure the distance between the current output and the training target, and a proper choice of cost functions will be helpful with the process of optimization.
 Some cost functions are commonly used for theoretical analysis and real-life applications, such as the mean square error and cross entropy.
 In addition, sometimes in order to improve the generalization behavior and to avoid overfitting, we will add a regularization term to the cost function, which is relevant to the complexity of the model.
 With properly chosen loss function $L$, the learning task reduces to an optimization problem \cite{Goodfellow2016Deep}: